microsoft/bond/doc/src/bond_over_grpc.md

 callback implementation with the same signature can be used.
 Note also the use of `bonded<T>` to wrap the request and response objects in several places;
 this allows for better control over the time of deserialization and also helps prevent slicing when using polymorphic Bond types.
+Convenience APIs are provided in some places to hide the use `bonded<T>` where possible.
 Finally, note that Bond-over-gRPC does not provide synchronous APIs in C++ by design.

 For more information about gRPC in C++, take a look at the [gRPC C++ tutorial](http://www.grpc.io/docs/tutorials/basic/c.html);
-however, keep in mind that the Bond-over-gRPC APIs diverge significantlty from those documented there.
+however, keep in mind that the Bond-over-gRPC APIs diverge significantly from those documented there.

 See also the following example:

 - `examples/cpp/grpc/helloworld`

-[^1] Technically, `Service` is a type alias for `ServiceCore<bond::ext::gRPC::thread_pool>`.
-The `ServiceCore<T>` template can be used to customize the service implementation to use a different thread pool implementation.

-[^2] Likewise, `Client` is a type alias for `ClientCore<bond::ext::gRPC::thread_pool>`.
-The `ClientCore<>` template can be used to customize the client implementation to use a different thread pool implementation.